 Type 【Ctrl+s Ctrl+s】 to search the same word searched last time.

 search the string under cursor without typing it

 Type 【Ctrl+s Ctrl+w】 to search the word under the cursor.
 You can type 【Ctrl+w】 multiple times to expand the word selection.

-list lines containing a specific string?
+list lines containing a string

 highlight all occurrences of word

-sort-numeric-fields. (“fields” are separated by space or tabs.
+sort-fields → sort lines by a specific column, as string. (“fields” are separated by space or tabs.
 First field is 1, not 0.)

 sort-numeric-fields.
-This will sort the line by the 2nd column, and the fields are compared as strings.
+This will sort the line by the 2nd column, and the fields are compared as numbers.

 delete trailing white spaces

 delete-trailing-whitespace does it to the whole buffer.

 make spaces and tabs visible

 copy-to-register【Ctrl+x r s】, give it a single character name as “1” or “a”.